What is GTD?

 GTD is Comprehensive

 Any project management tool will be a big misfit for GTD.
-Frankly, you don’t need any complex tool for GTD.
-At the core, GTD is a calendar and four lists.
-Any simple (mind you) listing App or a spreadsheet will do good to do GTD.
-Check out more here if you want to work with me to implement a simple system for GTD.
+In fact, you don’t need any complex tool to implement GTD effectively.
+At its core, GTD relies on a calendar and four lists.
+You can easily use a simple listing app or a spreadsheet to practice GTD.
+If you’re interested in working with me to implement a straightforward GTD system, I invite you to learn more here.
+Together, we can establish a simple yet powerful approach to managing your tasks and commitments.